 Based on the original trademark, the term “4PL” is defined in the Universal Journal of Industrial and Business Management as "an integrator that assembles its own resources, capabilities and technology and those of other service providers to design and manage complex supply chains."
 The term "4PL" was trademarked in 1996 by Accenture, but since the trademark has lifted, any company can describe itself and operate as a 4PL.
 In short, a 4PL is a network of logistics companies creating business partnerships to best service their customers.

-In more recent years, we have seen a significant need for the 4PL model due to the rapid expansion of ecommerce.
+In more recent years, we have seen a significant need for 4PL technology due to the rapid expansion of ecommerce.
 With the 4PL model, a logistics company manages the supply chain execution by outsourcing part or all fulfillment and delivery operations, often allowing them to operate outside of the limitations of their current infrastructure.
 This ranges anywhere from partnering with a neighboring third-party logistics (3PL) provider to support local overflow capacity to managing your customers’ supply chain through a network of partner 3PL’s and facilities around the country and the world.

 What are the benefits of creating or participating in a 4PL Network?